lephisto/tesla-apiscraper/README.md

 ## More Disclaimer

-Please note that the use of the Tesla REST API in general and the use of this software in particular is not endorsed by Tesla.
+- Please note that the use of the Tesla REST API in general and the use of this software in particular is not endorsed by Tesla.
 You use this software at your own risk.
 The author does not take responsibility for anything related to the use of this software.

+## To Do's

+- Multithreaded Stat pulling
+- Code Cleanup